ashwinmalekar/ashwinmalekar.github.io/index.md

 I like to build intelligent scalable AI systems with a focus on natural language processing & deep learning.
+My MSc(Data Science) was focused on neural networks and their applications in NLP, recommender systems and their intersection.

-## Education
+>Education
 - M.Sc., Data Science	| The University of Birmingham (_December 2024_)
-- B.S., Physics | The University of Texas at Dallas (_May 2022_)
+- B.S., Physics | Vellore Institute of Technology (_May 2022_)

-## Work Experience
+>Work Experience
 - AI Developer Intern	| Legal Pythia (_May 2024 - October 2024_)
 - Associate Software Engineer | Exponentia.ai (_February 2022 - June 2023_)